maceip/appstore/README.md

 A browser embedable http server running inside an Isolated Web App (IWA) using the Direct Sockets API.
 TLS, QUIC, and WS are supported.

+## Motivations

+This project is driven by a vision of **decentralized local computing** where services run directly on user devices and participate in collaborative networks.
+Our core motivations include:

+### Local-First Architecture
+- **Device Autonomy**: Run powerful services directly on your local machine without relying on remote servers
+- **Privacy by Design**: Keep your data and processing local, reducing exposure to external services
+- **Offline Capability**: Maintain full functionality even without internet connectivity
+- **Resource Efficiency**: Leverage local computing power instead of consuming remote resources

+### Collaborative Network Participation
+- **Peer-to-Peer Services**: Enable devices to serve content and APIs to other devices in the network
+- **Distributed Computing**: Participate in distributed workloads where each device contributes processing power
+- **Local Service Discovery**: Automatically discover and connect to services running on nearby devices
+- **Edge Computing**: Bring computation closer to where data is generated and consumed

+### Local Serving Focus
+- **Direct Device Communication**: Bypass traditional client-server models with direct device-to-device communication
+- **Local API Ecosystems**: Create rich local API environments that can operate independently
+- **Reduced Latency**: Eliminate network round-trips by serving content directly from local devices
+- **Bandwidth Conservation**: Reduce internet bandwidth usage by serving content locally
+- **Community Networks**: Enable local communities to create their own service networks

+This approach represents a fundamental shift toward **user-controlled computing environments** where individuals and communities can run their own services, participate in local networks, and maintain sovereignty over their digital infrastructure.

 ## Chrome Installation & Quickstart

 ### Prerequisites